RedHatQE/firewatch/docs/cli_usage_guide.md

 Usage: firewatch report [OPTIONS]

 Options:
+  --verbose-test-failure-reporting-ticket-limit INTEGER
+                                  Used to limit the number of bugs created when --verbose-test-reporting is set.
+If not
+                                  specified, the default limit is 10.
+  --verbose-test-failure-reporting
+                                  If set, firewatch will report a bug for each test failure found.
   --keep-job-dir                  If set, firewatch will not delete the job
-                                directory (/tmp/12345) that is created to hold logs and results for a job following execution.
+                                  directory (/tmp/12345) that is created to
+                                  hold logs and results for a job following execution.
-  --fail-with-test-failures     Firewatch will fail with a non-zero exit code
+  --fail-with-test-failures       Firewatch will fail with a non-zero exit
-                                if a test failure is found.
+                                  code if a test failure is found.
   --jira-config-path PATH         The path to the jira configuration file --firewatch-config-path PATH    The path to the firewatch configuration file --gcs-bucket TEXT               The name of the GCS bucket that holds
                                   OpenShift CI logs
   --build-id TEXT                 The build ID that needs to be reported.
 The
                                   value of $BUILD_ID
   --job-name-safe TEXT            The safe name of a test in a Prow job.
 The
                                   value of $JOB_NAME_SAFE
   --job-name TEXT                 The full name of a Prow job.
 The value of
                                   $JOB_NAME
   --help                          Show this message and exit.
 ```

 **Examples:**